Esri/arcgis-maps-sdk-swift-toolkit/AuthenticationExample/README.md

 This is an application that shows how to use the Authenticator toolkit component to fully support ArcGIS authentication and network authentication in an application.

-Documentation for the Authenticator toolkit components is [here](https://developers.arcgis.com/swift/toolkit-api-reference/documentation/arcgistoolkit/authenticator).
+Documentation for the Authenticator toolkit component is [here](https://developers.arcgis.com/swift/toolkit-api-reference/documentation/arcgistoolkit/authenticator).

 ## Instructions